Management Contracts: Everything You Need to Know

 What kind of tasks do management contracts include?

-Management contracts can include nearly all of the businesses functions including providing technical support, personnel management, marketing, sales training, and accounting.
+Management contracts can include nearly all of the business functions including providing technical support, personnel management, marketing, sales training, and accounting.

 How do management contracts set up payment structures?